OuterCyrex/Gorra/README.md

 group: 'Debug'
 ```

-The configuration file in Nacos should be configured according to the following fields:
+In Server Part, namely `GorraSrv`, The configuration file in Nacos should be configured according to the following fields:

 ```json
 {